GNSPhenomena/BrainStroms/README.md

 ### 3. Purpose
 -Hello Wonderful Phenomena Members:
-- This is the document where you are welcome to drop down your ideas down
+- This is the document where you are welcome to drop down your ideas
-- We will select project(s) from this document
+- We will select project(s) for the club from this document and work together as a group
+- Your idea has the potential to become our next project